 The independent directors of the Board during the reporting period were Mr Klaus Borowski, Mr Ted Droste and Mr Grant Button.
-The non-independent directors of the Board during the reporting period were Mr Ed Nealon, Mr Robert Hair (from his appointment as managing director on 13 July 2011) and Mr Kofi Morna.
+The non-independent directors of the Board during the reporting period were Mr Ed Nealon, Mr Robert Hair and Mr Kofi Morna.